 - Community engagement activities and conferences in high schools are held to explain our protocol and some basic genetic principles and expose and interest the young generation to science.

 Successes and Potential Impact

-• Enrolled 276 families (neurology, rheumatology, and pediatrics)
+• Enrolled 327 families totaling 1179 participants (neurology, rheumatology, and pediatrics)

 • Identified novel genetic variants (some of the diseases haven’t been previously described in Africa).

-• Identified two putative novel genes, and families with negative testing for clinically relevant genes.
+• Identified three putative novel genes, and families with negative testing for clinically relevant genes.

 • Trained over 10 students and three postdoctoral fellows in genetics and molecular biology.

-• Developed a Master program in medical genetics and post-university training in genetic topics.
+• Is developing a Master program in medical genetics and post-university training in genetic topics.